stonepros/stone/doc/dev/developer_guide/tests-unit-tests.rst

 What does "make check" mean?
 ----------------------------

-After compiling Ceph, the code can be run through a battery of tests.
+After compiling Stone, the code can be run through a battery of tests.
 For historical reasons, this is often referred to as ``make check`` even though the actual command used to run the tests is now ``ctest``.
 To be included in this group of tests, a test must: